Newsday

 specifically excluded eyewitness testimony.
 Imagine that: public

 hearings from which witnesses are barred!
-Meantime, the CIA produced an
+Meantime, the CIA produced

 animated video of the crash coolly asserting that the fireworks the